D7 Visa Portugal: The Ultimate Guide for Expats and Retirees

 The D7 visa is ideally suited for retirees, individuals with rental properties, or other adequate passive income, or remote workers.

-The critical eligibility criteria for the D7 visa are:
+The critical eligibility criteria for the D7 visa, as defined by Portuguese law, are:

 For secondary applicants (e.g. a spouse or partner) a further 50% is required and a further 30% for each child.